General Data Protection Regulation

-The General Data Protection Regulation (2016/679, "GDPR") is a Regulation in EU law on data protection and privacy in the EU and the European Economic Area (EEA).
-The GDPR is an important component of EU privacy law and of human rights law, in particular Article 8(1) of the Charter of Fundamental Rights of the European Union.
-It also addresses the transfer of personal data outside the EU and EEA areas.
-The GDPR's primary aim is to enhance individuals' control and rights over their personal data and to simplify the regulatory environment for international business.
-Superseding the Data Protection Directive 95/46/EC, the regulation contains provisions and requirements related to the processing of personal data of individuals, formally called "data subjects", who are located in the EEA, and applies to any enterprise—regardless of its location and the data subjects' citizenship or residence—that is processing the personal information of individuals inside the EEA.
+The General Data Protection Regulation (Regulation (EU) 2016/679), abbreviated GDPR, is a European Union regulation on information privacy in the European Union (EU) and the European Economic Area (EEA).
+The GDPR is an important component of EU privacy law and human rights law, in particular Article 8(1) of the Charter of Fundamental Rights of the European Union.
+It also governs the transfer of personal data outside the EU and EEA.
+The GDPR's goals are to enhance individuals' control and rights over their personal information and to simplify the regulations for international business.
+It supersedes the Data Protection Directive 95/46/EC and, among other things, simplifies the terminology.

-The GDPR was adopted on 14 April 2016 and became enforceable beginning 25 May 2018.
-As the GDPR is a regulation, not a directive, it is directly binding and applicable, and provides flexibility for certain aspects of the regulation to be adjusted by individual member states.
+The European Parliament and Council of the European Union adopted the GDPR on 14 April 2016, to become effective on 25 May 2018.
+As an EU regulation (instead of a directive), the GDPR has direct legal effect and does not require transposition into national law.
+However, it also provides flexibility for individual member states to modify (derogate from) some of its provisions.